Zyl27/Full-Stack-Web/README.md

-# Show on Stage
+# New on Stage

-Show on Stage is a web application that helps users discover upcoming debut performances in New York City.
+New on Stage is a web application that helps users discover upcoming debut performances in New York City.
 Users can browse a collection of upcoming shows, view show information, and access the application’s features after signing in.

 The application supports user registration and login through email/password or Google authentication.
 Authenticated users can access protected features, while the contact form allows users to submit feedbacks.